Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Add-MsolForeignGroupToRole.md

 ```

 ## DESCRIPTION
-The Add-MsolForeignGroupToRole cmdlet is used to add a security group from a partner tenant to the specified role in this tenant.
+The **Add-MsolForeignGroupToRole** cmdlet adds a security group from a partner tenant to the specified role in this tenant.

 ## PARAMETERS